Trilby Native Forest Protection Project

 Project Information:

-Trilby Native Forest Protection Project is an avoided deforestation project located at Trilby Station, approximately 125km southwest of Bourke near the village of Louth in western New South Wales.
-Registered in November 2014, the project covers 61,213 hectares of the larger 129,500-hectare pastoral lease.
-The station lies on the banks of the Darling River, a region characterized by semi-arid rangelands, red earth soils, and floodplains supporting vegetation such as Mulga, Coolibah, and Black Box.
+Trilby Native Forest Protection Project is an avoided deforestation project located at Trilby Station, approximately 125km southwest of Bourke near Louth in Outback New South Wales.
+It was registered in November 2014 and covers an area of 61,213.10 hectares.